sumithMadhushan/chat-with-documents/README.md

 # Steps to use
 1. Clone the repo

-2. Make sure you have latest pythin installed in your environemnt
+2. Make sure you have latest python installed in your environemnt
 3. Downlaod & install the tesseract from here: https://tesseract-ocr.github.io/tessdoc/Downloads.html

 We're using tesseract as our image processing ocr  - Read more: https://github.com/tesseract-ocr/tesseract